• Skip to primary navigation

 How to store

-Once the chocolate is set and thoroughly dry, store your homemade chocolate covered espresso beans in a mason jar at room temperature for up to one week.
+Once the chocolate is set and thoroughly dry, store your dark chocolate espresso beans in a mason jar at room temperature for up to one week.
 As previously mentioned, refrigerating is another option, but white streaks may become visible.

-They also freeze well in an airtight container for up to one month, although the formation of streaks is possible once again.
+They also freeze well in an airtight container for up to one month, although streak formation is possible again.

 Chocolate coffee beans on a white dish.